AdaCore/gnatstudio/docs/users_guide/projects.rst

 -------------

-The second page in the project wizard allows you to select which Version Control system you want to use for the source files of this project.
+The second page in the project wizard allows you to select which Version Control System you want to use for the source files of this project.
 GPS does not attempt to automatically guess what it should use, so you must specify it if you want VCS operations to be available.